Skip to main content

 Nelnet

 Nelnet is SFCM’s student payment portal for where you will pay tuition, fees, on-campus housing, dining, and SFCM provided health insurance.
 Students must add an authorized user for a parent, guardian, or other, to make payments on their behalf.
-Students must activate their Nelnet accounts through their New Student Portal after their credentials have been created.
+Students must activate their Nelnet accounts through their Admitted Student Portal after their credentials have been created.

+All students must sign their Financial Aid Offer (including merit scholarships and aid) by May 15th.
 To begin, download your Financial Aid Offer PDF from the Application Status Portal.
 After reviewing, accepting, signing, and dating the document, upload it back to the portal.
 Please circle 'A' to accept or 'D' to decline each award offer.

-If you have not received a full financial aid package/offer, please contact the Admissions Office at apply@sfcm.edu
+Students who have received an extension should complete this task by May 31st at 11:59 pm PST.
+International students should prioritize completing this task promptly to initiate the I-20 process.
+If you have not received a full financial aid package/offer, please contact the Admissions Office at nccyl@fspz.rqhude.mcfs@ylppa

 Nelnet is SFCM’s student payment portal for where you will pay tuition, fees, on-campus housing, dining, and SFCM provided health insurance.
 Students must add an authorized user for a parent, guardian, or other, to make payments on their behalf.
+In July, students will gain access to Nelnet where bills are loaded, payment plans are set up, and all payments are made electronically.
+Physical checks and cash are accepted, but electronic payments are preferred.
+This item is due July 15.

 Tuition Payments